eiriklv/kahoot-demo/README.md

 - Redux
 - Reselect
 - Styled Components
-- Jest for unit testing
+- Jest for unit and snapshot testing
 - Jest and Puppeteer for E2E / smoke testing
 - Prettier and Husky for ensuring code style on stage/commit